mikebowler/jekyll_jirametrics/install.md

 ---

 {: .important }
-Version 2.31 is the last version that will support ruby 3.0.
-Starting with JiraMetrics 3.0.0, we will require Ruby v3.4 or higher, which is supported today by both CRuby and JRuby.
-Why are we updating the minimum required version?
-3.4 has already been out for a year and a half and even 3.2 is no longer supported by the ruby community.
-Nobody supports 3.0 anymore.
-This upgrade is seriously overdue, and allows us to use new newer language features.
+Version 3.0 now requires a newer version of ruby.
+See the [changelog]({% link changes.md %}) for details.

-JiraMetrics should run on any Ruby runtime that supports version 3.0 or higher.
+JiraMetrics should run on any Ruby runtime that supports version **3.4** or higher.
 Instructions below are for CRuby, which is also known as MRI, and for JRuby, which runs on the Java Virtual Machine (JVM).

 Unless you have a reason to want to run on the JVM, I'd recommend using CRuby.